 Avoiding respiratory infections

-Mary Ann Yahl, RN, is an Infection Control Practitioner at Banner Desert Medical Center.
+Mary Ann Yahl, RN, is an Infection Control practitioner at Banner Behavioral Health Hospital.

 Question: How can I avoid catching a serious respiratory infections?

-Answer: With the holidays fast approaching, we soon will be shopping in crowded spaces, traveling, attending social events and entertaining with lots of friends.
+Answer: We often find ourselves in crowded spaces, traveling, attending social events and entertaining with lots of friends.
 There are simple steps that each of us can take to avoid or minimize our chance of getting a serious respiratory illness.

 First, develop healthy habits to reduce illness and sick days.